squaretalent/radiant-images-extension/README.md

     Radiant::Config['images.storage'] = 's3'

+You will also need to set the related S3 config items to match your account:

+    Radiant::Config['s3.bucket']      = 'bucket'
+    Radiant::Config['s3.host_alias']  = 'alias' # Optional!
+Used for aliased hostnames
+    Radiant::Config['s3.key']         = 'key'
+    Radiant::Config['s3.secret']      = 'secret'

 The URL and path values will need to be altered from their default values to work correctly with S3 storage, see the section below for examples.

 ## URL and Path Settings